BarbyKelly/quizproject/README.md

 Returning user may want to:

 - Do all that First Time User may do, as well as:
-  - See different quiz options (future feature)
   - Test their knowledge again
-  - See updated info on the website, if any details should change (eg population)
+  - Choose a different Quiz Level
-  - Improve their score (score counting: future feature)
+  - Improve their score
-  - See new buttons added (future feature: eg Quit Quiz button, check your best score, choose type of quiz)
-  - Be able to click on links (future feature, links to resources)

 [Back to top](#contents)